 Each unit of study consists of a minimum of 30 hours of contact time.

-In intensive mode, this translates to on-campus attendance from 9.00am to 4.00pm Monday to Friday.
+In intensive mode, this translates to campus mode attendance from 9.00am to 4.00pm Monday to Friday.
 (Trimester 3)

 In trimester 1, professional school experience will require attendance from 8.30am to 4.30pm at the nominated school.
-On-campus delivery will occur between 9.00am and 4.00pm.
-In addition, there will be two single weeks of intensive study held on-campus.
+Campus mode delivery will occur between 9.00am and 4.00pm.
+In addition, there will be two single weeks of intensive study held in campus mode.

 Students receive instructional materials through CloudDeakin, CD-ROM and website links.
-Interaction with lecturers is primarily through on-campus tutorials and in addition is provided through use of CloudDeakin, email and telephone links.
+Interaction with lecturers is primarily through campus seminars and in addition is provided through use of CloudDeakin, email and telephone links.